abdurrahimbsrn/Deepfake-Detection-System/README.md

 ---
-# DeepFake Detection Project - Docker Setup for Face Detection
+# Docker Setup for Face Detection

 This section provides instructions for setting up the Docker environment for the face detection component of the DeepFake detection project.
 The Dockerfile is configured to use Python 3.9 and includes all necessary dependencies for running the face detection script.